jishi/node-sonos-http-api/README.md

 presets folder
 --------------

 You can create a preset files in the presets folder with pre made presets, called presets.json.
-It will be loaded upon start, any changes requires a restart of the server.
+It will be loaded upon start, any changes made to files in this folder (addition, removal, modification) will trigger a reload of your presets.

 Example content: